P0171 Code (System Too Lean Bank 1): Meaning, Causes and Fix

 I found this great video to test the fuel injectors.

-9. Exhaust Leaks In The Exhaust Manifold Gasket Or Mating Gaskets Before Or Near The Heated Oxygen Sensor
+8. Exhaust Leaks In The Exhaust Manifold Gasket Or Mating Gaskets Before The Heated Oxygen Sensor

 The symptom of exhaust leaks is that you will hear a whistling noise.
-To detect exhaust leaks, you can read this guide.
+You can watch the following video to detect an exhaust leak:

 P0171 Code in Nissan, BMW, Ford and Chevy